HelpViewer/helpHello/en/features.md

 - 🖨️ Print friendly version (prefers greyscale)
 - 📚 Show all chapters as book
 - &#128172; Tooltips in English, Czech (other languages planned)
+- 🌐 Easily switch between different language versions of the viewer interface

 ## 🚀 When help project is defined ...